 UV exposure has been shown to cause discoloration of some target surfaces.
 The cause of surface discoloration is repeated and lengthy cycle times, which are necessary when stationary light sources target faraway surfaces.
 Stationary UV systems are calibrated to operate cycles long enough to deliver desired dosages to the targets which are furthest away, but this method leads to those systems delivering doses greater than is necessary to nearby targets.
 Over time, the treated surface materials may change noticeably.

 Thanks to its targeted surface-by-surface application, Dimer’s UVHammer delivers required proven dosages every time and consistently across each surface.
-In addition to reducing time requirements, minimising distance and reducing cycle times prevents the likelihood of oversaturating – and potentially damaging – any target surface.
+In addition to reducing time requirements, minimizing distance and reducing cycle times prevents the likelihood of over-saturating – and potentially damaging – any target surface.

 Angle of Incidence & Canyon Wall Effect

 Even the smoothest of surfaces feature microscopic divots.
 This texture provides pathogens with ‘hiding’ places from a fixed UV light source by shadowing the pathogens from the lamp’s line of sight.
 This phenomenon, known as the ‘canyon wall effect’, was first discovered by Dimer’s very own Dr. Kreitenberg.